(English version here)

 Since this is my first post, I’m going introduce myself.
 I’m from England, and came to Okinawa in 1998 after a year on the Japanese mainland.
 I spent eight years as an Assistant Language Teacher (originally on the JET programme, now I have JETlag…) which involved teaching communication-based lessons in elementary and junior high schools.
 I enjoyed this so much that I wrote a book about it which you can buy here.
 Nowadays I’m an part-time lecturer at four schools on the island: Okinawa University, Okinawa International University, Okinawa Christian University, and Okinawa Language Center.
-I’ve also co-founded and worked at several democratic schools.
+I’ve also worked at several democratic schools.

 I live with my wife and two children, who may well feature in this blog so I’m going to introduce them too:

 “Wonderwife” is Okinawan, and three years younger than me.
 She’s cheerful and positive and funny, and as such is very forgiving of my various foibles, for which I am eternally grateful.